ttan0408/Bike-sharing-program/README.md

 After exporting new .csv file we create Tableau project in order to create visualiztion and anylyze the data.
 We divide the analysis into 5 categories :

+## Checkout Time for Users
+   The purpose of this visualiztion is to understand what is the aveage checkout time for users in NYC so we can estimate the base revenue for our new bussiness.

+## Checkout Time by Gender
+## Trips by Weekday per Hour
+## Trips by Gender (Weekday per Hour)
+## Trips by Gender by Weekday